 Spectra S2 offers three different settings that you can use.

 This breast pump also comes with an LCD screen with a timer, night light, and push buttons to activate different settings.

 On the other hand, Medela Swing features 2 phase expression technology and provides you with a one touch let down mode.
 You can also choose a maximum comfort vacuum setting if you want faster milk expression.
-Unfortunately, you don’t get an LCD screen, timer, or night light with Medela Swing and you’ll need to use available dials to select different settings.
+Unfortunately, you don’t get an LCD screen, timer, or night light with Medela Swing.

 Spectra S2, being a hospital grade breast pump, offers the maximum suction power of 270 mmHg.
 You can also choose from 12 different suction levels so that you can select the most comfortable option to express breast milk.

-Medela Swing isn’t a hospital grade pump and its maximum suction power is up to 250 mmHg.
-It’s also a bit louder than Spectra S2.
+Medela Swing isn’t a hospital grade pump and its maximum suction power is up to 245 mmHg.

 Accessories and Features Included

 It’s one of the areas where Spectra S2 lacks as it doesn’t come with any cooler or a bag.
 You’ll need to buy Spectra S2 Plus Premier to get some extra bottles, a cooler, and a bag.
 The standard Spectra S2 package, however, comes with a couple of wide-neck bottles, one 12V AC adapter, tubing, two backflow protectors, two 28 mm flanges, two 24 mm flanges, and duckbill valves.